ramwin/django-calm-cache/README.md

    or default timeout (`TIMEOUT` setting) ends.
    First request during this period receives get() miss (`None` or default) and refreshes the value while all other requests are returning cached (stale) value until it is either updated or expired.
 Seconds.
-Default: 0
+Default: `0`
  * `GRACE_PERIOD`: the time period starting after mint delay.
    During grace period stale value is returned only once and is removed after that.
    Seconds.
-Default: 0
+Default: `0`
  * `JITTER`: defines the range for `[0 ...
 JITTER]` random value that is added to client supplied and "real" cache timeouts.
-Default: 0
+Seconds.
+Default: `0`

 #### CalmCache Guidelines